svlark/svlark.github.io/_drafts/2016-03-08-Birthday-in-the-Bahamas.md

 ![Bianca](https://lh3.googleusercontent.com/-kha2pR-M-bQ/Vt7zv4IvAwI/AAAAAAAAhDM/oYy1pE9RGeY/s640/blogger-image-1574618100.jpg)

 Our birthday parties have changed since leaving Colorado, and that is a little adjustment, especially for me and Audrey.
 Instead of tons of friends and fancy themes, they are much simpler.
 Audrey has been trying to plan her party since January, and I had to keep reminding her that we didn't know if we would be in Florida or the Bahamas, and we had no idea if there would be any kids around.
-It turns out we were in the Bahamas and there aren't any kids in Green Turtle right now (although there is the prospect of some in the next few days).
+It turns out we were in the Bahamas and there aren't any boat kids in Green Turtle right now (although there is the prospect of some in the next few days).

 ![Cindy](https://lh3.googleusercontent.com/-HSNgF_LEsyo/Vt70nqGqtAI/AAAAAAAAhDs/a8JTAy8ki6c/s640/blogger-image-1118732041.jpg)